mann1mal/zPod-PKS-CSE-Demos/UsingHarbor/README.md

 ~~~
 $ rm ~/.docker/config.json
 ~~~
-**3.2** Please navigate to the Harbor web UI and delete both the `hello` image repositories from each project, and then delete both the `public-demo` and `priate-demo` projects.
+**3.2** Please navigate to the Harbor web UI and delete both the `hello` image repositories from each project, and then delete both the `public-demo` and `private-demo` projects.
 Please also remove the `private-demo-dev1` user from Harbor.

 ## Conclusion